 Meals out are usually more than 20€ (23$) per person, so eating wise might reduce the costs!
-We’ve only been once at a restaurant in Praslin and we were served frozen fish!
+We’ve only been once at a restaurant in Praslin, and we were served frozen fish!
 Such a shame!
-After this episode, we only ate like a local, from Takeaways!
+After this episode, we only ate like locals, from Takeaways!

-The best and most affordable way to experience the Creole food is through the takeaway stands.
-The selection is different every day with freshly made fish, meat or vegetables which come with rice&salad, chips or even fried noodles.
+The best and most affordable way to experience Creole food is through the takeaway stands.
+Every day, the selection is different: freshly made fish, meat, or vegetables, which come with rice&salad, chips, or even fried noodles.

-On Mahé, Praslin and La Dique you will find STC supermarkets.
+On Mahé, Praslin, and La Dique, you will find STC supermarkets.
 Beware of the closing times, since those are closed on public holidays and Sundays.
 The prices are a little bit higher than expected.
 But there is also an alternative.
-Everywhere on the islands, you’ll see small corner shops run by Indians, with a good selection of food, drinks and fruits, open almost all of the times.
+Everywhere on the islands, you’ll see small corner shops run by Indians, with a good selection of food, drinks, and fruits, open almost all of the time.
 The prices are lower than the ones from STC supermarkets.
 Fresh fruit, fresh vegetables, even fish can also be found on small stands which border the roads.

 What To Bring